anthonyn31195/raspberrypi_wifi_geocache/README.md

 # RaspberryPI Wi-Fi Geocache

-This is at GIT repo to create a [RaspberryPI](https://www.raspberrypi.org/) Wi-FI Geocache
+This is at GIT repo to create a [RaspberryPI](https://www.raspberrypi.org/) Wi-FI Geocache.

 The purpose of this is to setup a [Wi-Fi](https://en.wikipedia.org/wiki/Wi-Fi) Geocache using the RasberryPI as field puzzle.
+This tell you how to set and install the software.
+It does not scribe how to set the hardware side of the cache or power it with a battery.
+This is based on [Wireless Geocache Tutorial](http://forums.groundspeak.com/GC/index.php?showtopic=329890) on [Geocaching Forums](http://forums.groundspeak.com)

 Since most people of smart phones, with Wi-Fi and web browser the already have to Tools Of The Trade (TOTT) that they will need to find the cache.